nonoesp/Notes-Inbox/README.md

 ### Autoload Imported Files Each Time Your Run Any Piece of Code

-Just add this to the top of your document and run it once.
+Just add this to the top of your Jupyter notebook and run it once.

 ```
 %load_ext autoreload